jtilly/matchingR/README.md

-# matchingR
+# matchingR: Efficient Computation of the Gale-Shapley Algorithm in R and C++
-R Package that quickly computes the Gale Shapley Algorithm for large scale matching markets.
+R Package that quickly computes the Gale-Shapley Algorithm for large scale matching markets.